seb54000/tpcs-workstations/README.md

       - great !! need to loop through region, put everything in a file and remove full duplicate lines (for instance IAM file will be in every region)
       - work on a shell scripts that we can later add directly on one VM (like docs) and call through a cron each hour and generate html results we can later consult
         - see `cloudinit/check_quotas.sh`
+- [x] Add root disk size to 16 Gb as 99% of space is occupied by default on a default 8 Gb disk
+- [ ] Ability to launch checking scripts from the docs vm through PHP (or as a cron and consult in web browser)
-- [ ] Add let's encrypt certificate for guacamole (to move from HTTP to HTTPS) - or propose both possibility
+- [x] Add let's encrypt certificate for guacamole (to move from HTTP to HTTPS) - or propose both possibility
+    - TODO : need to add let's encrypt also for docs vm
-- [ ] Restrict more the permissions on ec2, vpc, ... and write a script to list all the remaining resources that can last for tpiac
+- [ ] Restrict more the permissions on ec2, vpc, ... and write a script to list all the remaining resources that can last after tpiac
-- [ ] Envisage only one setup for the sutdent VM including tpiac and tpkube prereqs.
+- [ ] Envisage only one setup for the student VM including tpiac and tpkube prereqs (will be needed for IaC extension on Kube).
   - [ ] Should we clone both git repo (iac and kube) ?
   - [ ] Should we shut down / stop Kube cluster to save resources ?
 - [ ] Envisage to add nodes for microk8s cluster as an option (while doing tpkube) - need to validate we can have 2 times vm.number as quotas
+  - [ ] Envisage a third node and a ceph / rook cluster deployed on kube (local storage is not supported on multi-node by microk8s) https://microk8s.io/docs/addon-rook-ceph
+  - [ ] Manage script in cloudinit to join cluster (need to get the access to the master, wait for join URL then join, to be don etigher from master or nodes)
 - [x] Add an excalidraw to show the students VMs and the tpiac regions with credentials files so we can easily understand what is usied for what and also the mechanism of round robin region associated with IAM group and policies
+- [x] Shutdown VMs at 2am instead of 8.pm (so students can work in the evening)
+- [x] Add K9s for dashboard in CLI mode for Kube (https://k9scli.io/)
+- [ ] Deploy prometheus node exporter on all hosts and a prometheus on docs or access node to follow CPU/RAM usage
+  - Prepare 2 or 3 queries to visualize that within prometheus (no grafan needed)
+  - DO we need ansible at some point in time to deploy stuff after deployment ?
+- [ ] :warning: ! restart automatically docker compose at startup for guacamole (otherwise after reboot (2nd day) the guacamole is not working anymore)